 The medium of instruction for this course is English and candidates are required to complete their assignments, reports, tests and examination in English.
 The candidate will follow a program of in-house instruction in General Public Health.

-- six elective courses each of two credit hours, totalling twelve (12) credit hours
+- Three (3) elective courses each of two (2) credits, totalling six (6) credits.

 Introduction to performing systematic search and critically appraising the literature/evidence.
 Systematic reviews and meta-analyses produce the highest hierarchy of evidence should be used to inform clinical decision-making and health care policy.
 The principles of meta-analytic statistical methods are reviewed, and the application of these to data sets is explored.
 Application of methods includes considerations for clinical trials and observational studies.
 The use of meta-analysis to explore data and identify sources of variation among studies is emphasized, as is the use of meta-analysis to identify future research questions.